Skip to main content

 Mahia

-A traditional spirit distilled from figs or dates.
-It has a strong, distinctive flavor and is typically served as a digestif.
+A spirit distilled from figs or dates, strong and unmistakable, usually poured as a digestif.

 spirit40%